Cray-HPE/docs-csm/upgrade/1.2/Stage_0_Prerequisites.md

    During the CSM 1.2 upgrade, UANs will retain their pre-1.2 CAN IP addresses in order to minimize disruption to UANs.
 However, toward the end of the CSM 1.2 upgrade, UANs will stop registering themselves on CMN and will receive new IP addresses on the
-   CAN/CHN network below.
+   CAN/CHN network.
 This process is described in more detail in [UAN Migration](#uan-migration).

    Pivoting the pre-1.2 CAN to the new CMN allows administrative traffic (already on the pre-1.2 CAN) to remain as-is while moving standard user traffic to a new site-routable network (CAN / CHN).